andyp1xe1/lfa_labs/lab2/README.md

 }
 ```

-and the other types that the NFA needs like the delta:
+and the other types that the NFA needs like the delta.
+For the delta function, I went with a "bidimensional" map again.
+The first key is the state, the second key is the symbol, and the value is a set of states.
+This worked well for the NFA since multiple states can be reached from one transition.
+But it also meant I needed a separate DeltaNfa type with methods like Add() to add transitions and Lookup() to fetch the next states.
+This design made the conversion from NFA to DFA much easier to handle.

 ```go
 type DeltaNfa map[State]map[byte]setState